juanfont/headscale/docs/setup/install/official.md

 user to run headscale, provide a default configuration and ship with a systemd service file.
 Supported distributions are Ubuntu 20.04 or newer, Debian 11 or newer.

-1. Download the [latest Headscale package](https://github.com/juanfont/headscale/releases/latest) for your platform (`.deb` for Ubuntu and Debian).
+1. Download the [latest headscale package](https://github.com/juanfont/headscale/releases/latest) for your platform (`.deb` for Ubuntu and Debian).

     ```shell
     HEADSCALE_VERSION="" # See above URL for latest version, e.g. "X.Y.Z" (NOTE: do not add the "v" prefix!)